Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding

 \section{Simulation Analysis}

+In Section \ref{Simulation:SmartContract} we analyzed PPRG, PPRE, and PPRP in a hypothetical cost comparison with respect to PPS if they were implemented as smart contracts.
+In this section, we compare PPRG, PPRE, PPRP, and PPS for provision accuracy using a civic crowdfunding proprietary simulator built in partnership with \emph{KoineArth}~\cite{koinearth}.

+However, it is very challenging to test civic crowdfunding mechanisms in a real-world environment because of the irreversible nature of the civic properties and decisions made in the process.
+Therefore, we employ Reinforcement Learning (RL) based simulations to test and compare the applicability and performance of the mechanisms.
+RL is an area of machine learning where agents interact with an environment and learn through a trial and error process where each action is rewarded or penalized based on its consequences on the game.

-In this section, we compare PPRG, PPRE, PPRP, and PPS for provision accuracy using a CC proprietary simulator built in partnership with industry (name hidden for review).
-In this simulator, we create a Reinforcement Learning environment for PPRG, PPRE, PPRP, and PPS where players learn to participate in the mechanisms.
-Players go through repetitive iterations and learn their best strategy through rewards distributed by the corresponding mechanism.
-We run the simulation of 25 players for all the mechanisms and obtain comparison results between PPRG, PPRE, PPRP with respect to PPS.
-The results are shown in Figure \ref{fig:pprg-pps-n-25-Var-20}.
+In this simulator, we create a Reinforcement Learning environment for PPRG, PPRE, PPRP, and PPS where agents learn to participate in the mechanisms.
+Agents go through repetitive iterations and learn their best strategy through rewards distributed by the corresponding mechanism.
+We run the simulation of 25 agents for all the mechanisms and obtain comparison results between PPRG, PPRE, PPRP with respect to PPS.
+In order to measure the performance of these mechanisms, we define the quantity \emph{provision accuracy}.
+For a mechanism $\mathcal{M}$, the provision accuracy is defined as the fraction of the civic projects provisioned by $\mathcal{M}$ over the total number of projects simulated.
+The results of the simulation are shown in Figure \ref{fig:pprg-pps-n-25-Var-20}.